Devopriya-Tirtho/Devopriya-Tirtho/README.md

 - 👋 Hi, I’m @Devopriya-Tirtho
-- 👀 I am passionate in machine learning, and HCI.
+- 👀 Passionate about Machine Learning, Data Science, and Human-Computer Interaction (HCI).
-- 👀 I am a research enthusiast
+- 🌱 Currently researching advanced visualization dashboards for genomic data at the University of Saskatchewan.
-- 🌱 I’m currently learning deep neural networks and NLP.
+- 💼 Former BI Developer at Wunderman Thompson with experience in data analysis and business intelligence.
-- 💞️ I’m looking to collaborate on research in computer science.
+- 🤝 Looking to collaborate on research projects in data science and machine learning.
-- 📫 How to reach me: https://www.linkedin.com/in/devopriyatirtho/
+- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/devopriyatirtho/)

 <!---
 Devopriya-Tirtho/Devopriya-Tirtho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.